rvhuang/heuristic-suite/README.md

 ### Overview

 **Heuristic Suite** is an experimental implementation of A\* algorithm in generic programming.
-The project is aimed to define an engine from abstract perspective that can be applied to any puzzle, as long as the puzzle can be resolved with the algorithm.
-The implementation takes advantages of built-in .NET Framework comparison mechanism such as [IComparer(T)](https://msdn.microsoft.com/en-us/library/8ehhxeaf.aspx) and [IEqualityComparer(T)](https://msdn.microsoft.com/en-us/library/ms132151.aspx) to create great compatibility with [.NET Standard](https://github.com/dotnet/standard).
+The project is aimed to provide an infrastructure from abstract perspective that can be applied to any puzzle - as long as the puzzle can be resolved with the algorithm.
+The implementation takes advantages of built-in .NET Framework comparison mechanism such as [IComparer(T)](https://msdn.microsoft.com/en-us/library/8ehhxeaf.aspx) and [IEqualityComparer(T)](https://msdn.microsoft.com/en-us/library/ms132151.aspx) to create great compatibility with [.NET Standard](https://github.com/dotnet/standard) and entire .NET ecosystem.

 ### Basic Guide

-In order to apply the engine to the puzzle, following implemenations are needed:
+In order to apply the infrastructure to the puzzle, following implemenations are needed:

 1. **The type of step in the puzzle.** The type will be required to implement [IStep(TKey)](https://github.com/rvhuang/heuristic-suite/blob/master/AlgorithmForce.HeuristicSuite/IStep.cs) interface where `Key` is the property referred by the engine to check the equality between two steps.